rocket-internet-berlin/RocketDashboard/README.md

 _Note: Make sure you have [yarn](https://yarnpkg.com) or [npm](https://nodejs.org) or installed.
 We recommend **yarn** due to performance and consistency reasons._

 - Clone (SSH or [HTTPS](https://github.com/rocket-internet-berlin/RocketDashboard.git)) or [download](https://github.com/rocket-internet-berlin/RocketDashboard/archive/master.zip) our sources.
-- Go to the project folder
+- Go to the project folder:
 ```
-cd <name-of-the-project-folder>
+cd <path-to-the-project-folder>
 ```
-- Install all dependencies by running
+- Install all dependencies by running:
 ```
 yarn && cd server && yarn && cd ..
 ```